 - Download and run the Windows Media Creation toolkit.

-- Select the language, architecture, and Windows edition you want from the next window before clicking on Next.
+- Select the language, architecture, and Windows edition you want from the next window and hit Next.

-- Choose the USB flash drive option for the media you wish to use and hit Next.
+- Choose the USB drive you wish to use as the installation media and click Next.

-- Boot your PC through the USB drive.
+- Then, boot your PC through the USB drive.

-- Select your language preferences, time and currency format, and input method in the setup interface.
-Then, click on Next.
+- Select your language preferences and click on Next.

-- Choose Install now.
-Check I accept the license terms and then, click Next.
+- Check I accept the license terms and then, click Next.

 - Select Custom: Install Windows only (advanced) for the installation type.

-- Select your partition disk for Windows installation.
+- Select your partition disk for Windows installation and hit Next without doing anything else.

 - Follow the rest of the setup instructions to install Windows.